-*Applications received after August 18th will be subject to a late filing fee of $300.
+Completed applications for leaves for the spring semester are due October 26.
+Applications received after this deadline will be given consideration but will be subject to a late filing fee of $300.

 Please submit your completed and signed form to firstname.lastname@example.org and the necessary signatures will be obtained for you.
 Once your form is submitted, please schedule an appointment with an AARC assistant dean at the following link: Self Schedule Link.

 Students who wish to pursue primarily non-academic activities away from Oberlin may apply for a personal leave of absence through the Academic Advising Resource Center.
 Work taken at other institutions during a personal leave may be transferred to Oberlin in accordance with the following guidelines: